A Day in the Life of a Hospital CEO – An Interview with Dr. David Pate

 - A current position as a healthcare executive

-- A current membership of at least three years with the ACHE
+- Current membership of at least one year with the ACHE

 - At least five years of work experience

 - A relevant master’s degree

 - Two examples of civic or community volunteer activities in the last three years

 - Two examples of healthcare-related volunteer activities in the last three years

 - At least 36 hours of continuing education (12 of which must have been completed in-person through the ACHE) in the last three years

 - Two professional references: one of whom must be a current FACHE who will perform a structured interview with the prospective fellow, and one of whom should be a senior executive (VP or higher) at the prospective fellow’s organization